-The Centers for Disease Control and Prevention (CDC) conducted studies in the United States and found that 11–20% of women experience postpartum depression symptoms.
-According to research by Science Direct, 121 million women experience postpartum depression globally.
+The Centers for Disease Control and Prevention (CDC) conducted studies in the United States and found that 1 in 9 women experience postpartum depression symptoms.
+121 million women experience postpartum depression globally.

 There are multiple factors that contribute to postpartum depression and every woman’s body will react differently, but women with a deficiency in omega-3 may experience increased feelings of postnatal depression.
 This is why finding a postnatal vitamin containing omega-3 fatty acids, specifically DHA, as a prime ingredient is vital.

 Not only will the omega-3 fatty acids fight against symptoms of postpartum depression in the mother, it also encourages healthy brain development in your newborn.
 Nutritional experts recommend a daily consumption of at least 200mg of fatty acids while breastfeeding and is often found in fish, especially salmon and sardines.

 When breastfeeding, women’s levels of calcium are depleted as it gets passed to your baby.
 In the initial stages of nursing, a mother loses 3–5% of her bone density, making calcium a critical ingredient in your postnatal vitamin.

 Although bone loss will restore after weaning, it is important to maintain calcium levels to keep up with your nursing schedule.
 The National Academy of Sciences recommends breastfeeding women to have a daily intake of 1000mg.